kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 ### Importing types

-- Do use user-defined types in type hints.
+- Do use only publicly exposed client library types in type hints.
-- Do import types from modules such as `typing`, `typing_extensions`, `collections`, and `collections.abc`.
-Note that indexing support for generic collection types from `collections.abc` is only supported on Python 3.9+.
+- Do import types from modules such as `typing`, `typing_extensions`, `collections`, and `collections.abc`(Note that indexing support for generic collection types from `collections.abc` is only supported on Python 3.9+).
 - Do not import regular type hints under a `typing.TYPE_CHECKING` block.
 You may use `TYPE_CHECKING` to fix a circular import or avoid importing a type only needed in type annotations that is otherwise costly to load at runtime.

 ```python